-- When they arrive make sure these are taken out of their box, watered and go into the shade house, with auto watering scheduled, on the same day that they arrive this is vital! - If you need to move some big plants outside to make room, then do so. - Put your seedlings on top of damp cardboard to prevent them from drying out from below. - Keep the plastic trays for your facilitator to recycle if they are in good condition.
+- When they arrive make sure these are taken out of their box, watered and go into the shade house, with auto watering scheduled, on the same day that they arrive this is vital! - If you need to move some big plants outside to make room, then do so. - Keep the plastic trays for your facilitator to recycle if they are in good condition. - If your shadehouse is in a windy situation or a suntrap your facilitator may advise you to place cardboard under the seedlings to prevent them drying out.